Everything You Need To Know About Painting Render

 While some renders come pre-finished or pre-coloured, painting render is something that many homeowners decide to do both to new and older render.
 Many renders also do not come pre-finished, meaning that they are often left bare, leaving it looking tired and unfinished.

-This water entering the render can also lead to discolouration in the from organic growth such as mildew, lichens and algae that all require moisture in order to develop.
+This water entering the render can also lead to discolouration from organic growth such as mildew, lichens and algae.
 Renders that have not been previously painted are particularly susceptible to this growth, although even painted renders can develop this if moisture is allowed to absorb into substrate.

 Can Render Cause Damp Problems?